Quantum paramagnetism and magnetization plateaus in a kagome-honeycomb Heisenberg antiferromagnet: Conclusion

 \section{Conclusion}

 The quantum phase diagram of an antiferromagnetic spin-1/2 Heisenberg model on kagome-honeycomb lattice is obtained by a combined study based on triplon analysis and QMC simulations.
 The findings from the two approaches are mutually consistent both qualitatively and quantitatively.
 Interestingly, while the model is unfrustrated and bipartite, its phase diagram is dominated by a quantum paramagnetic phase that is best described as hexagonal singlet state.
 The N\'eel antiferromagnetic order appears only in a small region around the uniform honeycomb case.
-The exchange interactions in the material Cu$_2$(pymca)$_3$(ClO$_4$), which motivated the present study, are reported to be $(J_A,J_B,J_C) \approx (0.45,0.45,0.10)$~\cite{Okutani2019}.
-It is a point safely inside the hexagonal singlet phase; see Fig.~\ref{fig:QPD-trip-stiff}.
-Hence, in view of our findings, this material realizes spin-gapped hexagonal singlet state at low enough temperatures.
-The reported low-temperature specific heat and magnetic susceptibility of this material are indeed suggestive of a non-magnetic gapped phase~\cite{Okutani2019}.
-There is a scope for better understanding this material in the light of the theory presented in this paper.
+The model is studied further in an external magnetic field to understand the magnetization behaviour observed in Cu$_2$(pymca)$_3$(ClO$_4$).
+To this end, a theory of the magnetization plateaus is developed and confirmed by the QMC simulations.
+It leads to identifying the regions of one (1/3), two (1/3 and 2/3) or no plateaus in the phase diagram, and discovers an existential relation between the plateaus and the zero-field hexagonal singlet ground state.
+The occurrence of 1/3 plateau in Cu$_2$(pymca)$_3$(ClO$_4$) is thus a proof that this compound has a gapped hexagonal-singlet ground state in the absence of the magnetic field.
+An estimation of the exchange interactions places Cu$_2$(pymca)$_3$(ClO$_4$) near the boundary of the two-plateau phase.
+It implies that a small application of pressure (or another non-thermal variable that may effect some change to the exchange interactions) may cause the disappearance of the 2/3 plateau.
+Thus, Cu$_2$(pymca)$_3$(ClO$_4$) presents a scope for investigating a quantum phase transition from the two-plateaus to one-plateau phase.